jeromeetienne/threex.transparency/README.md

 <script src="bower_components/threex.transparency/threex.transparency.js"></script>
 ```

 ## How To Use It ?

+The algo is well described in this
+[opengl tutorial about transparency](http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-10-transparency/).
+We just adapt it to fit three.js.
 First you setup all the objects that you want to be transparent

 ```